-Implementing the highest-quality instructional program is paramount to KIPP SoCal's track record of success.
-Our school's high-quality instruction will be standards-based, with an emphasis on character and academic skills, and is explicitly tied to our mission of preparing students in Huntington Park and the greater Los Angeles area for success in college and in life.
+Implementing the highest quality instructional program is paramount to KIPP SoCal's track record of success.
+Empower's high-quality instruction is standards-based, with an emphasis on character and academic skills, and is explicitly tied to the KIPP Empower's mission of preparing students in Los Angeles for success in college and in life.

 Although there are several important factors that contribute to student achievement, research has demonstrated that the quality of instruction in the classroom has twice the impact on student achievement as school-wide policies regarding curriculum, assessment, staff collegiality, and community involvement.
-While the quality of instruction cannot be emphasized enough, it is also important that schools focus on teaching the appropriate types of skills that will adequately prepare students for the challenges that await them.
-Tony Wagner, a researcher from Harvard University created an evidence-based approach.
-Through interviews with senior executives and college admissions counselors, he determined what the seven survival skills are for workforce readiness.
-Therefore, to truly prepare our students to become 21st century educated persons, we must focus on these seven skills.
+While the quality of instruction cannot be emphasized enough, it is also important that schools focus on teaching the appropriate types of skills that adequately prepare students for the challenges that await them.
+Tony Wagner, a researcher from Harvard University, created an evidence-based approach.
+Through interviews with senior executives and college admissions counselors, he determined the seven survival skills for workforce readiness.
 They are: